Hand painted cherry blossom Chawan / Tea Bowl.

 ~ Matte red inside

-I make this chawan on the potters wheel and once the rim is dry enough to support itself, I turn it over and trim the bottom.
+I make this bowl on the potters wheel and once the rim is dry enough to support itself, I turn it over and trim the bottom.
 Then while it is still very wet, I modify it with a few selectively placed dings and scrapes before applying slip to newsprint paper that is transferred on to the pot.
 This allows me to layer the slip and to acquire a stucco appearance, much like on an old building.
 Then, I paint my cherry blossom motif on the outside.
+Once the pot is completely dry, I apply a red slip to the inside and then fire it.
 After it comes out of the first firing, I apply a black underglaze wash for an antiquing appearance to the outside of the pot and a matte red glaze to the inside.
-Then the pot goes back in the kiln for its second and final firing.
-After it comes out of the glaze kiln, the outside of the pot is then wet sanded for a super smooth finish.
+Then the pot goes back in the kiln the for its second and final firing.
+After it comes out of the glaze kiln, the outside of the bowl is then wet sanded for a super smooth finish.